Explore distinctives of NAMB's five regions

 Fewer than 4 percent of SBC churches are engaged in church planting as a primary sponsor.
-NAMB’s goal is to see an increase to 10 percent.
+NAMB’s goal is to see this increase to 10 percent.

 A focus on five regions allows NAMB to be more strategic and responsive to the diverse needs across North America, factoring in demographics, geographical challenges and spiritual realities.

 That contextualization continues with coordinated efforts surrounding each region’s largest population centers.
-While the work won’t be limited to these metropolitan areas, cities are “the mouthpiece of any nation and the place where culture is created,” according to Aaron Coe, NAMB’s vice president for Mobilization and a former church planter in New York.
-We expect to see a gospel influence radiate out of the cities we reach and impact the rest of the region.
+While the work won’t be limited to these metropolitan areas, cities are “the mouthpiece of any nation and the place where culture is created,” according to Aaron Coe, NAMB’s vice president for Mobilization and Marketing and a former church planter in New York.
+We expect to see a gospel influence radiate from the cities we reach, thus impacting the rest of the region.

 “If the gospel of Jesus is going to spread around the world in the 21st century, the great cities will be its launching pad.”

 Get involved today, or learn more in an extended version of this article.

 A Southern Baptist Convention entity supported by the Cooperative Program and the Annie Armstrong Easter Offering®© Copyright 2013 North American Mission Board, SBC